rsksmart/rsk-react-webpack-box/README.md

 yarn
 ```

-Then you can run the app with
+Then you can run the `app/` with

 ```bash
 # At app folder (I.E '../resk-react-webpack-box/app')
 yarn start
 ```

+**The page will automatically reload if you make changes to the code.**

 #### Build